 - if the property is not a residential property

-- if the property is outside England or Wales
+- if the property is outside England, Wales or Scotland

-This holiday letting agreement is governed by the law of England and Wales.
+This holiday letting agreement is governed by the law of England and Wales, or Scotland.